BLCM/bl3mods/Apocalyptech/README.md

 - `cheaper_sdus.txt` - Vastly reduce the SDU costs.
 Cheaty, of course!
 - `cheaper_slots.txt` - Reduce the cash slots cost to 20%.
 The eridium slot
   machine is untouched since I did that in my `better_eridium_event.txt`.
-- `free_fabricator.txt` - This actually doesn't do what it *says* it does;
-  it actually just spits out 10 Eridium bars, at a cost of 10 Eridium.
-  Useful!
-(Actually I suppose it *could* be useful to give Eridium to other co-op players.)
-- `mayhem_1_better_loot.txt` - This was my first mod attempt, actually, and improves the quality of drops in Mayhem 1 (not that it really needed it).
-As I say, not really useful at all, but I've kept it here for my own historical interest.
 - `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - These can be
   used to enable Bloody Harvest even after the event is over, or disable it prematurely.
 The enabling script will also include the other balance